 Medicare Part D covers most outpatient prescription drugs if they are sold in the United States and approved for sale by the federal Food and Drug Administration.
-Our Part D formulary includes drugs that can be covered under Medicare Part D according to Medicare requirements.
-Refer to our "Medicare Part D drug formulary (2024 Comprehensive Formulary)" in this "Outpatient Prescription Drugs, Supplies, and Supplements" section for more information about this formulary.
+Our Part D formulary includes drugs that can be covered under Medicare Part D according to Medicare requirements and certain insulin administration devices (needles, syringes, alcohol swabs, and gauze).
+Refer to our "Medicare Part D drug formulary (2025 Comprehensive Formulary)" in this "Outpatient Prescription Drugs, Supplies, and Supplements" section for more information about this formulary.